 – Announcer: “This is incredible!
 Lickitung’s Lick attack isn’t working against Psyduck!”….Uh….care to wager a guess as to why?
 Are they trying to make off like Psyduck’s too dumb to be Paralyzed?

-If I wanted to be overtly generous and stretch things a lot, I’d say they thought Psyduck was part Psychic type, and considering that Lick is a Ghost type move, the writers believed it was entirely ineffective against it.
+If I wanted to be overly generous and stretch things a lot, I’d say they thought Psyduck was part Psychic type, and considering that Lick is a Ghost type move, the writers believed it was entirely ineffective against it.

 However, I can’t be certain if they realized their mistake in this at this point because Ghost types were originally meant to be strong against Psychic types in the games, and they took the glitch in the games that made Ghost strong against Psychic to heart, resulting in such events like the Marsh Badge episode.